QuantEcon/lecture-source-jl/rst_files/testing.rst

 Navigate to the repo settings page (i.e., ``https://codecov.io/gh/quanteconuser/ExamplePackage.jl/settings`` for our repo) and copy the token

-Next, go to your travis settings and add an environment variable as below
+Next, go to your Travis settings and add an environment variable as below

 .. figure:: /_static/figures/travis-settings.png
     :scale: 60%